-Recurring instances of athlete’s foot, that isn’t cleared up with the use of over-the-counter fungicides, is usually the cause of fungi that is present in the deeper layers of the skin.
+Recurring instances of athlete’s foot (when it doesn’t clear up with the use of over-the-counter fungicides) is usually the cause of fungus that is present in the deeper layers of the skin.
 Persistent athlete’s foot generally needs the aid of a podiatrist who can prescribe an antifungal drug to be taken orally.
-Make sure to call the AllCare Foot & Ankle Center to learn what other types of athlete’s foot treatments we can provide to you.
+Make sure to call the foot specialists at AllCare Foot & Ankle Center to learn what other types of athlete’s foot treatments we can provide to you.

 Serving the cities of Arlington and Dallas with podiatric medicine, AllCare Foot and Ankle helps thousands overcome the symptoms of athlete’s foot every day.
 Contact us now for a comprehensive consultation to address your foot and ankle health needs.